 A fresh face, appealing widely to the women of her day, Frances Cleveland was the object of considerable newspaper and magazine attention.
 She became a much-photographed fashion icon.
 Hundreds of photos of Frances Cleveland survive.
 Without permission, her image was also exploited for commercial advertising—a cause of pique for both the President and First Lady.
 In the face of all this, the Gilders, particularly Richard, were eager to see Frances Cleveland immortalized in a finer way.
 As Annette Dunlap, Frances Cleveland’s biographer, has noted, Richard Gilder wrote the First Lady on June 29, 1887.
 In his letter, Gilder encouraged Frances Cleveland to have a more suitable portrait done.
 He then goes on to propose that the “American-European” painter John Singer Sargent be solicited for such a commission or, alternatively, Augustus Saint-Gaudens.

-With second thought, Richard Gilder is particularly fulsome in recommending Saint-Gaudens, whom he knew personally.
+On second thought, however, Richard Gilder turned fulsome in recommending Saint-Gaudens for portraiture.
 Saint-Gaudens, Gilder explains, “is one of the best [sculptors] now living.
 Besides his public work—The Farragut in New York—the forthcoming Col. Shaw in Boston and Lincoln in Chicago, etc., he has made some most exquisite [smaller] portraits in the style I speak of.”
 At the same time Gilder speculates that in lieu of a sculpted work, Saint-Gaudens might also be willing to paint a more conventional oil portrait.
 It would likely necessitate “sittings during two weeks in Washington or wherever you prefer.”
 In fact, soon afterwards Richard Gilder’s letter, Helena deKay Gilder arranged for Augustus Saint-Gaudens to begin a medallion bas relief portrait of the First Lady.
 As recorded in a vintage photograph, Frances Cleveland sat for the sculptor’s necessary sketches in Helena deKay Gilder’s Marion, Massachusetts studio near Cape Cod.
 But it was another five years before Saint-Gaudens actually completed a seventeen-inch plaster portrait and ten years more (1902) until he finally cast a five-inch bas relief in bronze.
 Meanwhile, in early-to-mid summer 1890, Helena deKay Gilder went ahead on behalf of the Clevelands and secured the services of Juglaris for an oil portrait.

 Exactly how Helena deKay Gilder first became acquainted with Juglaris remains somewhat a mystery.
 Yet she did have longstanding ties with the New York Academy of Design where she had earlier studied and Juglaris periodically served as an art juror.
 Moreover, Juglaris was among the artists already listed in Scribner’s Cyclopedia of Painters and Paintings published by Richard Gilder’s employer.